-General history of medicine from Greek antiquity to the twentieth century, with emphasis on the interaction of ideas between medical and non-medical areas of general culture, including philosophy, religion, science and social development.
-Session 1: concentrates on the seventeenth to the inheteenth centuries.
-Session 2: selected topics relating to twentieth century medicine are covered.
+General history of medicine from Greek antiquity to the 20th century, with emphasis on the interaction of ideas between medical and non-medical areas of general culture, including philosophy, religion, science and social development.
+Session 1: concentrates on the 17th to the 19th centuries.
+Session 2: selected topics relating to 20th century medicine are covered.